 - He had her vehicle under control prior to the collision;

 - He was watching the lead vehicle closely prior to the collision;

 - He kept a safe distance from the lead vehicle; and

 - It was the lead vehicle that created the hazard which could not reasonably be avoided.

 In order to prove these elements to the Court, you will need documentation and evidence of your car accident.
 There are many ways in which you can document your car accident, including:

-If you or a loved one have suffered a serious injury in a rear-end collision or multi-vehicle rear-end collision, the experienced and capable attorneys at Smiley Law can help you overcome the presumption of fault if you were the rear-end driver, or obtain fair compensation from a rear-end driver at fault.
+If you or a loved one have suffered a serious injury in a rear-end collision or multi-vehicle rear-end collision, the experienced and capable attorneys at Smiley Law Firm can help you overcome the presumption of fault if you were the rear-end driver, or obtain fair compensation from a rear-end driver at fault.